arcxp-ce-support/Fusion-Training-User-Stories/README.md

 14. From root, open the `content/schemas` folder - this is where all schemas reside.
 View the [schema documentation](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/using-graphql-schema.md) to learn more

-15. Create a new JS file and using the same name as the schema name you defined on step 8 `article.js` - this is the naming convention we follow for schemas
+15. Create a new JS file called `article.js` (the schemaName we defined in step 8).

 16. Here, we are going to define the fields we want from the content source.
 Fields important to us are:
 ```